folio-org/folio-sample-modules/README.md

   * Rewrite most of the README to reflect _your_ module.

 ### Running your module
 There are three different ways to run your module.
-They differ in the way how the module is started up, everything else is the same.
+They differ in the way that the module is started up, everything else is the same.
 In all cases you need to declare the module to Okapi and enable it for your test tenant, who has to exist.
 The methods differ in the LaunchDescriptor you give to Okapi.
 This can